16 envoys including US Ambassador reach Jammu and Kashmir, EU skips

 16 envoys including US Ambassador reach Kashmir, EU skips

-New Delhi, Jan 09: Countries from the European Union will not be part of the foreign delegates' team visiting Jammu and Kashmir on Thursday.
+New Delhi, Jan 09: US Ambassador to India Kenneth I Juster along with envoys from 15 other countries arrived in Srinagar on a two-day visit to Jammu and Kashmir on Thursday, the first visit by diplomats since the abrogation of the erstwhile state's special status in August last year.

-Envoys from around 16 countries on a two-day visit to Kashmir will meet civil society members and will be briefed on the security situation in the newly-formed Union Territory.
+However, countries from the European Union were not part of the foreign delegates' team.

 The countries include the US, Vietnam, South Korea, Brazil, Uzbekistan, Niger, Nigeria, Morroco, Guyana, Argentina, the Philippines, Norway, Maldives, Fiji, Togo, Bangladesh and Peru.